By Hannah Waters

 4. Learn a language

 Learning a new language can be one of the most valuable skills you can attain.
 It can open doors to new career opportunities and allow you to communicate with more ease in other countries, all while giving your brain a new challenge.
 And it doesn’t have to be as hard as you may think.
-With language learning apps such as Duolingo, Busuu and Babbel, as well as language podcasts, you can develop your language skills on the go.
+With language learning apps such as Duolingo, Busuu and Babbel, and language podcasts, you can develop your language skills during your travel down time.

 5. Converse with a passenger

 So many of us are guilty of avoiding interaction with strangers.
-We spend so much of our lives surrounded by other people, especially on journeys, yet it’s rare that we’ll strike up a conversation with them.
-This said, there’s a lot to be gained from talking to new people; especially when your paths may not ordinarily cross.
-You never know, chatting to the passenger next to you on your next trip could make their day or even your own.
+We spend so much of our lives surrounded by other people, especially when we travel, yet we rarely strike up a conversation with them.
+There’s a lot to be gained from talking to new people, especially when your paths may not ordinarily cross.
+You never know; chatting with the passenger next to you on your next trip could make their day or even your own.

-Life can be so busy at times that we don’t always have the time to stop and simply collect our thoughts.
-A journey – especially if you’ve got a nice view to look out at – could be the perfect time for you to enjoy some undisturbed “me time” and reflect on the things going on in your life.
-If it helps, you may even find it useful to jot down some of your thoughts and feelings in a journal.
+Life can be so busy that we don’t always have the time to stop and simply collect our thoughts.
+A journey – especially if you’ve got a nice view to look out at – could be the perfect time to enjoy some undisturbed “me time” and reflect on the things in your life.
+If it helps, you may find it useful to jot down some of your thoughts and feelings in a journal.